usaid-cs/yesterday-i-learned/random.md

 1. *Yinz* is Pittsburghers' unique version of *Y'all*.
 1. French stop signs say "ARRET\nSTOP".
 Quebec signs just say "ARRET".
 1. By total length, Birmingham has more canals than Venice.
-1. In Jurassic World, two children save themselves by fixing a 20-year old Jeep.
-Trouble is, gas doesn't last that long, and nowhere does the scene show gasoline.
 1. T-Mobile was/is owned by Deutsche Telekom.
 1. AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
 1. Demetria "Demi" Lovato has that real last name.
 [She suffers from drug addiction.](https://www.youtube.com/watch?v=zQwhSOsb-Cg)